 We depend on private donations to continue to provide services to our community.
-Every little bit counts, and we appreciate anything you are able to give.
+Every contribution counts, and we appreciate anything you are able to give.
 We are proud to be able to provide about $5 of services for every $1 you donate!

 Current Volunteer Opportunities

-- Medical Student Examiners: Med students who have completed either IM or APB, to volunteer during our Monday/Thursday evening clinics.
-We hold orientations 1-2 times monthly.
+- Medical Student Examiners: to volunteer during our Monday/Thursday evening clinics.

 - Physicians: to see patients directly during our daytime chronic care clinics on Tuesdays and Thursdays.
 A background in Internal Medicine or Family Practice is preferred.